ZopaPublic/react-components/.changeset/tidy-countries-doubt.md

 '@zopauk/react-components': minor
 ---

-Add text alternative to icons
+Add text alternative to icons in Alert